oranj/recipes/GrandmasSageDressing.md

 METHOD
 1. Combine and place in crock pot.
-2.  cook for two hours or more on low heat check frequently to monitor moisture level.
+2. Cook for two hours or more on low heat check frequently to monitor moisture level.
 Add stock as needed